ledn-reviewer/ledn-frontend-challenge/README.md

 - **Problem-Solving**: How well you address the requirements
 - **AI Integration**: Thoughtful use of AI tools and clear documentation of their usage

-**Important**: During the interview process, you will be asked to explain any part of your codebase, including sections where AI was used.
+**Important**: During the interview process, you may be asked to explain any part of your codebase, including sections where AI was used.
 Be prepared to discuss your decision-making process and demonstrate understanding of all implemented solutions.

 ## Technical documentation